mashhoodr/angular-animated-gallery/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Accessing on ChromeOS Crostini Linux Container

+ctrl + alt + t (in chrome) to open the crosh shell
+> vmc start termina
+> lxc ls
+Use the ip address from eth0
+ip:8080 in the browser to access the Angular app